 To create your business case, consider how many PMO resources you will need for your Windows 10 Upgrade or other Evergreen IT project before adding the required timelines to create this function.
 It is also a great idea to identify how this team will report to the rest of the project team.

-Clever organizations will include an assessment phase at the beginning of their project (or even during business case phase) to categorize all your applications and to determine which can go through a quick smoke test (ideally an install / launch / uninstall type test) and which will need further, more involved functional testing and sign off.
+Clever organizations will include an assessment phase at the beginning of their project (or even during the business case phase) to categorize all your applications and to determine which can go through a quick smoke test (ideally an install / launch / uninstall type test) and which will need further, more involved functional testing and sign off.

 Deployment Logistics